ikappaki/basilisp-nrepl-async/README.md

 ## Overview

+An nREPL server is a networked REPL for Clojure that facilitates remote code evaluation, code completion, and debugging within Clojure-enabled editors like Emacs (via [CIDER](https://docs.cider.mx/cider/index.html)) and VS Code (via [Calva](https://calva.io/)), among others.

-This package provides an nREPL server implementation for Basilisp, evolved from the `basilisp.contrib.nrepl-server` namespace in Basilisp, addressing issues that arise from serving nREPL request in parallel with the main event loop.
+This package provides an nREPL server implementation for Basilisp Clojure, evolved from the [basilisp.contrib.nrepl-server](https://basilisp.readthedocs.io/en/latest/api/contrib/nrepl-server.html) namespace in Basilisp, addressing issues that arise from serving nREPL request in parallel with the main event loop.

 Serving an nREPL client connection on a parallel thread in Python may conflict with the Global Interpreter Lock (GIL) and single-threaded libraries, potentially causing errors or crashes.